2020 was a tough year for many.

 The law says we have to pay federal income tax but this year the IRS unveiled a People First Initiative to provide compliance relief to taxpayers experiencing COVID-19 related hardships.

-This relief ranged from postponing certain payments related to Installment Agreements and Offers in Compromise to collection and limiting certain enforcement actions.
+This relief ranged from postponing certain payments related to Installment Agreements and Offers in Compromise to the collection and limiting certain enforcement actions.

 Past-Due tax returns were still due and the IRS "continued its work to secure unfiled tax returns" but told taxpayers' in an official statement that they "should file any delinquent 2018 return (and their 2019 return) on or before July 15, 2020" thus moving the April 15th deadline and extending the filing season.